OpenHV/docs/api/bleed/lua.md

 </td><td>
 Grant an external condition on this actor and return the revocation token.
 Conditions must be defined on an ExternalConditions trait on the actor.
-If duration > 0 the condition will be automatically revoked after the defined number of ticks
+If duration > 0 the condition will be automatically revoked after the defined number of ticks.
 <br />
 <b>Requires Trait:</b> ExternalCondition
 </td></tr>